kvz/ratestate/README.md

 ## Todo

  - [ ] Track errors, abort after x(?)
- - [ ] Implement a forcefull `start`, so that intervals are ignored if we don't have a previous state on the entity yet.
+ - [ ] Implement a forceful `start`, so that intervals are ignored if we don't have a previous state on the entity yet.
  - [x] Test `entityStateCallback`
  - [x] Fix concurrency test (last write does not win)
  - [x] Test concurrency